nku-zhichengzhang/TSL300/README.md

 **Key motivation:** *a video may convey multiple sentiments and each sentiment appears with varying lengths and locations.* Images come from ***"The Wolf of Wall Street"***.

 This repository contains the official implementation of our work in ACM MM 2022.
 TSL-300 dataset and pytorch training/validation code for **weakly-supervised framework TSL-Net** are released.
+More details can be viewed in our paper. [[PDF]](https://dl.acm.org/doi/pdf/10.1145/3503161.3548007) [[Video]](https://dl.acm.org/action/downloadSupplement?doi=10.1145%2F3503161.3548007&file=mm22-fp1067.mp4)

 ## Abstract